DavidDock/cheers-api/README.md

 [CI Python Linter](https://pep8ci.herokuapp.com/) was used to test the python code.

 The validation was completed on all python files written for this site.
-Settings.py contains important data which is longer than 79 lines and can not be ajusted.
+Settings.py contains important data which is longer than 79 lines and can not be adjusted.
 After removing some whitespace and adding blank lines all files passed validation.